-Career and Enterprise General (No Prerequisite)
+Career and Enterprise General (No prerequisite - only delivered in VET studies)

 Career education involves learning to manage and take responsibility for personal career development.
 The Career and Enterprise General course involves recognising one's individual skills and talents, and using this understanding to assist in gaining and keeping work.
 The course develops a range of work skills and an understanding of the nature of work.
 Key components of the course include: the development of an understanding of different personality types and their link to career choices; entrepreneurial behaviours; learning to learn; and the exploration of social, cultural and environmental issues that affect work, workplaces and careers.